-- A. This Agreement shall be binding upon the parties, their Successors, Administrators, Executors and Assigns at any facility owned, leased, or operated by the company.
-In the event the company is transferred, merged, taken over by sale, receivership, or bankruptcy proceedings, or enters into a DBA, subcontract or partnership, such operations as were previously covered by this Agreement shall continue to be subject to the conditions of this Agreement for the life thereof.
+A. This Agreement shall be binding upon the parties, their Successors, Administrators, Executors and Assigns at any facility owned, leased, or operated by the company.
+In the

+- event the company is transferred, merged, taken over by sale, receivership, or bankruptcy proceedings, or enters into a DBA, subcontract or partnership, such operations as were previously covered by this Agreement shall continue to be subject to the conditions of this Agreement for the life thereof.
 On the sale, partnership, merger, other aforementioned conditions, or transfer, the specific provisions of this Contract, including Supplements or other conditions, prevail. - B. The Employer shall give notice of the existence of the Agreement to any purchaser, transferee, assignee, partner, etc., of the security work at the facilities covered by this Agreement or any part thereof.
-Such notice shall be in writing with a copy to the Union at the time the seller, partner, or transferee, etc., executes the exact nature of the transaction, not including financial details.
-In the event the Employer fails to require the purchaser, partner, or the transferee to assume the obligations of this Contract, the Employer shall be liable to the Union and to the employees covered for all damages sustained as a result of such failure to require assumption of the terms of this Contract at any facility at which employees of the Employer previously performed work covered by this Contract, but shall not be liable after the purchaser, partner, or other aforementioned entities of the transferee, has agreed to assume the obligations of this Contract.
+Such notice shall be in writing with a copy to the Union at the time the seller, partner, or transferee, etc., executes the exact nature of the transaction. not including financial details.
+In the event the Employer fails to require the purchaser, partner, or the transferee to assume the obligations of this Contract, the Employer shall be liable to the Union and to the employees covered for all damages sustained as a result of such failure to require assumption of the terms of this Contract at any facility at which employees of the Employer previously performed work covered by this Contract, but shall not be liable after the purchaser, partner, or other aforementioned entities of the transferee, has agreed to assume the obligations of this Contract - C. Further, the Employer agrees, in good faith, that they shall under no circumstances resort to gimmicking, utilization of the NLRB or other litigious methods in order to mitigate or vacate the Employers' obligation under the Collective-Bargaining Agreement.